saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The Publish button is highlighted on the Publish page in Visual Studio.](media/visual-studio-publish-web-app.png "Publish")

-19. When the publish completes, you will see a message on the Visual Studio Output page that the publish succeeded.
+19. When the publish completes, you will see a message on the Visual Studio Output page the publish succeeded.

     ![The Publish Succeeded message is displayed in the Visual Studio Output pane.](media/visual-studio-output-publish-succeeded.png "Visual Studio")